 Wait…did you hear that?
 When I said “independance” I’m pretty sure I heard Vladimir Putin laughing…

 …I must have been hearing things.
 Let’s move on before he takes his shirt off.

 It’s time for WWW Wednesday.
 What’s current, what’s coming up and what’s just finished.

-I was promised a heart stopping twist.
+I was promised a heart-stopping twist.
 It’s right there on the cover.
 Look!
 So I was waiting for that twist to hit and it never really did.
 It was pretty predictable in terms of the story.
-But Gina Harte and her personal problems will have me coming back for the second in the series.
+But Gina Harte and her personal problems will have me coming back for the second book in the series.
 She’s a super interesting character.

 Deborah Jenkins pulls her coat around her as she sets out on her short walk home in the pouring rain.
 But she never makes it home that night.
 And she is never seen again …